-In this section, we'll walk through the process of computing the band structure and outputting some fields for a two-dimensional photonic crystal using MPB.
+In this section, we'll walk through the process of computing the band structure and outputting some fields for a two-dimensional photonic crystal using the Scheme interface.
 This should give you the basic idea of how it works and some of the things that are possible.
-Here, we tell you the truth, but not the whole truth.
-The User Interface section gives a more complete, but less colloquial, description of the features supported by Photonic-Bands.
+The User Interface section gives a more complete description of the features.
 See also the data analysis tutorial for more examples, focused on analyzing and visualizing the results of MPB calculations.

 The ctl File

 The use of the MPB revolves around the control file, abbreviated "ctl" and typically called something like